Discover Milford – Milford Heritage Walks

-Keeping to the pavement opposite the Strutt Arms, walk to the bridge.
+Using the crossing by the Strutt Arms, walk to the river bridge.
 The buildings to your left are all that remain of the old Milford Mill complex.
-The footprint of the mills is no longer traceable, but two wheel-pits survive, one either side of The Mill House public house, and the generator, in the small brick building between the pits, can usually be heard.
-Water power is still harnessed for energy supplies.
-The group facing you, under the cliff at the eastern end of the bridge, were developed after enclosure of the common land in 1791.
+The footprint of the mills is no longer traceable, but the cut or goyt, two wheel-pits and generator housing survive south of the bridge, close to the Soi Kitchens restaurant.
+Water power is still harnessed for energy supply.
+Facing you at the end of the bridge is a group of properties developed between 1791 and 1850 after the enclosure of the common land.

-The former Ebenezer Chapel, on the right, was converted in 1859 from the Durham Ox beerhouse, built in 1846 by Henry Brassington.
-The neighbouring King William pub was built around 1830 on land purchased by the Belper surveyor and architect John Hutton.
+The former Ebenezer Chapel on the right, was converted in 1859 from the Durham Ox public house, built in 1846 by Henry Brassington.
+The neighbouring King William pub was built around 1830 on land purchased by the Belper auctioneer, surveyor and architect John Hutton.
 Further north, the Recreation Ground occupies an area worked as a quarry until at least 1906.

-Climb the steps by the New Inn (1792), and turn right onto Hopping Hill.
-Take the jitty between the rows on your left, and at the top turn right up Shaw Lane.
-A short way along on your right, at an angle to the road, are East and West Terraces (1818-20).
-Most of this ingeniously-designed block consists of two-storey double-fronted houses on its east side, interlocking with a larger number of three-storey single-fronted houses facing across the valley.
+Return to the main road and climb the steps by the New Inn (1792), before turning right onto Hopping Hill.
+Take the jitty between the two long rows, and turning right at the top proceed up Shaw Lane.
+A short way along on your right, are East and West Terraces (1818-20).
+To make optimum use of a difficult site, this back-to-back housing was built in blocks of five; each block having two east-facing double-fronted two-storey houses, and three single-fronted three-storey houses facing west across the valley.

 Steps at the far end of the Terrace lead down past allotment gardens and the Church back to the War Memorial and Roll of Honour.